daniel-lundin/snabbt.js/README.md

 - **0.3.0** - Memory optimizations, improved Matrix API, better UMD wrappers
 - **0.2.0** - Added support for RequireJS and browserify.
 Published to npm and bower
 - **0.1.0** - Initial beta release
-- **0.2.0** - Added support for RequireJS and browserify.
-Published to npm and bower

 ## Get it
 snabbt is available with AMD-support, CommonJS-support and as a global module.